harrylaou/advanced-react-redux-exercise/README.md

 1. Create a logger middleware to log in the console every action that is dispatched

-2. Using the redux-promise middleware, move all the api calls from the /containers/UsersContainer.jsx to the action creators in /actions/users.js
+2. Create a promise middleware to teach the dispatch to understand promises.
+Then move the api call from the fetch method in the /containers/UsersContainer.jsx to an action creators in /actions/users.js

 3. Move all the logic from the fetch(params) method in /containers/UsersContainer.jsx to the action creators in /actions/users.js